 Lastly, if you pursue a private adoption, Arizona has different options for financing.
 Whether you work out a payment plan with your adoption agency or utilize loans or grants, a private adoption can be affordable.
 However, if you adopt through the foster care system, there is no cost at all!

 Adoption Subsidy.
-In Arizona, a child may receive an adoption subsidy if there is documented special needs.
+In Arizona, a child may receive an adoption subsidy if there are documented special needs.
 An “adoption subsidy” is a monthly stipend that provides financial assistance for an adoptive parent.
 In your adoption, Arizona subsidies are valid until the child turns 18 years of age or 21 if the child is still in school.
 The adoption social worker facilitates the subsidy and is usually the last thing approved before adoption finalization.
 The subsidy board may turn down a family’s request for a subsidy if they deem the child to have no special needs.

 Adoption Tax Credit.
 The adoption tax credit is an incentive for families who have completed a finalized adoption with the courts.
 The maximum credit a family can receive is $13,000!
 Regardless of whether you adopted domestically or internationally, privately, or through the state of Arizona, you may be eligible for a tax credit.
 The adoption tax credit goes against your tax liability of the year you claimed it on your Federal Income Tax Return.